-Dr. Munnerlyn completed his Bachelor's degree in Psychology at Webster University in Saint Louis, MO with a minor in religious studies from the Eden Seminary.
+Dr. Munnerlyn completed his Bachelor's degree in Psychology at Webster University in Saint Louis, MO with a minor in religious studies from classes taken at the Eden Seminary.
 He earned his Master's of Arts Counseling Psychology and his Doctorate in Clinical Psychology at Adler University in Chicago, IL.
 He completed an APA (American Psychological Association) accredited internship at La Frontera in Tucson, AZ and ended his training with a post-doc fellowship at the Hazelden Betty Ford Treatment Center outside Portland, OR.

 Clinical Experience: I began my work in Chicago, IL.
-During my first year of clinical studies, I worked with incarcerated adolescent males and learned how crucial it is for us to provide our children with safe, stable, healthy, and compassionate adult authority figures.
+During my first year of clinical studies, I worked with incarcerated adolescent males at the John Howard Association of Illinois and learned how crucial it is for us to provide our children with safe, stable, healthy, and compassionate adult authority figures.
 My second year, I worked in a community behavioral health center that served the LGBTQ community.
 I leaned in to some deep and necessary conversations, which helped deepen my own identity and expand my knowledge of gender constructs.
 In my third year, I worked at an outpatient medical facility, conducting family therapy with a variety of different family types.
 I learned how to help support these families through creating effective communication and healthy relationship skills.
 Then, I moved to Tucson, AZ where I worked in a residential treatment center helping those affected by substance use, anxiety, depression, and trauma.
 After completing my doctorate in Clinical Psychology I moved to Portland, OR where I continued working within residential addiction treatment.
 I now work in private practice specializing in treating men's issues, concerns related to the LGBTQ community, relationship problems, symptoms of trauma/Post Traumatic Stress Disorder, and post-treatment and continuing care for people with substance use and addictions.

 Dissertation: "A qualitative exploration of the experiences of the LGB clients who successfully completed a 16-week psychoeducational residential substance abuse program."